barnes/teacherbuilt-timer/README.md

 ### 07.25.2021
 * Abandoning authentication right now for 'Room Codes'.
 Able to create and join rooms.
 Need to implment the time functionality.
+* Need to pass button press events down from JoinRoom to CreateRoom components.
+* Rename components to Remote and Display?